Hopeton, Oklahoma

-Hopeton is an unincorporated community in Woods County, Oklahoma, United States.
+Hopeton is an unincorporated community and Census designated place in Woods County, Oklahoma, United States.
 Hopeton is located along U.S. Route 281, 8 mi south of Alva.

+History

 Hopeton has a post office, with ZIP code 73746.

+In 1983, the Hopeton bank was robbed by two armed suspects who fired no shots and caused no injuries.
+They took less than $7,500 in cash and were arrested within one hour.

+A historic one-room schoolhouse is located at the north end of Hopeton.

 Demographics

+Hopeton's ACS estimated population in 2021 was 39 people.

 Economy

 Hopeton State Bank is an independently-owned bank located in Hopeton, chartered in 1919.

 The Farmers Cooperative Association of Alva operates a seasonal grain elevator in Hopeton.
-Hopeton Church maintains its Main Campus in Hopeton.
+It is located along the BNSF railway tracks on the Avard Subdivision.